ismaeel-m/rock-paper-scissors/README.md

 # Rock Paper Scissors
-Console-based rock paper scissors game in order to practice applying JavaScript console knowledge.
+First to five rock paper scissors game with computer in order to practice applying DOM knowledge.